JonasToth/HighIntegrityTooling/README.md

 ### 15.3 Handling an exception
 ####  15.3.1 Do not access non-static members from a catch handler of constructor/destructor function try block
 - todo
+- GSoC has something on this for the CSA i believe
 - traversing all statements and find out all member acesses

 ####  15.3.2 Ensure that a program does not result in a call to std::terminate